strblr/pegase/README.md

 prefix.value("+ 12 + 42 3", { visit: sumVisitor }); // 57
 ```

-Next, we're going to add a visitor right before `sumVisitor` that preserves the AST but *doubles* the `integer` value of `INT` nodes.
+Next, to illustrate visitor piping, we're going to add a visitor right before `sumVisitor` that preserves the AST but *doubles* the `integer` value of `INT` nodes.
 This basically implies that each visitor callback will have to be an identity function, returning the node it was passed and only performing side-effects.
 For `INT` nodes, the side-effect is to double the value.
 For `PLUS` nodes, it's to visit the child nodes.
-Something like this:
+Giving us:

 ```ts
 const doubleVisitor = {